edgarasliberis/academicbuddy/README.md

 5. Check your PHP configuration with:

         $ php app/check.php

-6. To get rid of all warnings, on Debian Wheezy, I:

-    6.1. upgraded to PHP 5.5 via <http://dotdeb.org>

-    6.2. set the `date.timezone` setting in `/etc/php5/{apache2,cli}/php.ini`, in my case to `Europe/London`
+   To get rid of the timezone warning, set the `date.timezone` setting in `/etc/php5/{apache2,cli}/php.ini`, in my case to `Europe/London`

 2) Try it out!
 --------------